Spotting ID theft through your credit profile.

 Of course, once you’ve placed a fraud alert on your credit reports, you can choose to remove it at any time.
 So once you’re fairly certain that you’re not going to have any more issues, go ahead and remove the alerts to make your life easier.

-Article last modified on March 31, 2017.
+Article last modified on November 21, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Credit Fraud &Your Credit Reports - AMP.
+Mobile users may also access the AMP Version: Credit Fraud and Your Credit Reports - AMP.